-- confidential information as per section 13.4 of the grant opportunity guidelines, or - personal information as per below we may share the information with other government agencies for a relevant Commonwealth purpose such as:
+- confidential information as per 13.4, or - personal information as per below.

+we may share the information with other government agencies for a relevant Commonwealth purpose such as:

 - to improve the effective administration, monitoring and evaluation of Australian Government programs

 - for research

 - to announce the awarding of grants.